- Ordering Textbooks Online

 - Present your student ID at time of purchase (or enter student ID# for payment online).

 - A student may pay on their Book Mark charge in the store at any time during the month of the transactions.
-Payment can be made using cash, check, gift card, VISA, Mastercard or Discover.
+Payment can be made using cash, check, gift card, VISA, Mastercard, Discover, AmEx, or Apple Pay.

 - The amount due for the current month is always listed at the bottom of your receipt.
 Remember, it is re-set to $0.00 at the beginning of each month.